chantastic/sites/chan.dev/src/content/lessons/css/embed-youtube-videos-responsively.md

 But, the default embed isn't responsive so it is guaranteed to look shit wherever you embed it.

-I've drug this snippet around the internet with me for years.
+I've dragged this snippet around the internet with me for years.

 ```css
 /* youtube embed wrapper */